Fox News controversies: Dominion defamation lawsuit against Fox Corporation

-Internal texts and other products of discovery against Fox revealed that Tucker Carlson privately doubted the false claims that the 2020 election was stolen and mocked Trump advisors, including Rudy Giuliani and Sydney Powell.
+Internal texts and other products of discovery against Fox revealed that Tucker Carlson privately doubted the false claims that the 2020 election was stolen and mocked Trump advisors, including Rudy Giuliani and Sidney Powell.
 Carlson texted to Laura Ingraham, "Sidney Powell is lying by the way.
 I caught her.
 It's insane" and "Our viewers are good people and they believe it."
 Furthermore, Carlson texted to Sean Hannity, saying fellow Fox reporter Jacqui Heinrich should be fired for fact-checking false claims Carlson and Trump circulated about Dominion.
 He wrote "Please get her fired.
-Seriously….
+Seriously....
 What the fuck?
-I’m actually shocked… It needs to stop immediately, like tonight.
+I'm actually shocked...
+It needs to stop immediately, like tonight.
 It's measurably hurting the company.
 The stock price is down.
 Not a joke.", and said he "just went crazy on" a Fox executive over Heinrich's reporting.

 Rupert Murdoch privately messaged that Trump's voter fraud claims were "really crazy stuff", telling Fox News CEO Suzanne Scott that it was "terrible stuff damaging everybody, I fear".
 As a January 2021 Georgia runoff election approached that would determine party control of the U.S. Senate, Murdoch told Scott, "Trump will concede eventually and we should concentrate on Georgia, helping any way we can."
 When Murdoch was deposed, he acknowledged that some Fox News commentators were endorsing election fraud claims they knew were false.

 Smartmatic defamation lawsuit against Fox Corporation

-In 2023, Smartmatic USA Corporation launched a second defamation lawsuit against Fox Corporation as a result of the coverage of Donald Trump's claim that the 2020 US Presidential election was stolen.
-While Dominion's lawsuit claimed 1.6 billion in damages, the Smartmatic lawsuit claimed 2.7 billion in damage.
-The Smartmatic case is set to be heard in the New York state Supreme Court, after a motion to have the case dismissed was denied.
+In February 2021, Smartmatic USA Corporation launched a defamation lawsuit against Fox Corporation, claiming $2.7 billion in damage as a result of the coverage of Donald Trump's claim that the 2020 US Presidential election was stolen.
+Fox motioned to dismiss, but in March 2023, the New York state Supreme Court denied the motion.
+A lawyer for Smartmatic said the company would not accept a financial settlement smaller than Dominion's, and furthermore they demanded that Fox make a "full retraction" of its election lies.
+On January 9, 2025, a court ruled that Smartmatic's lawsuit could proceed.

+Ray Epps conspiracy theory

+In July 2023, Ray Epps started legal proceedings against Fox News, following former host Tucker Carlson sharing incorrect allegations that Epps was an agent provocateur during the January 6 United States Capitol attack.

+New York City Pension Funds lawsuit against Fox Corporation

+In September 2023, New York City pension funds filed a lawsuit against Fox Corporation alleging negligence for knowingly opening itself up to defamation lawsuits.
+At the time, New York City pension funds held 857,000 shares of Fox stock worth $28.1 million.
+The state of Oregon joined the lawsuit on behalf of the Oregon Public Employee Retirement fund which at the time held 225,000 shares worth $5.2 million.